boringops-run/boringops-run.github.io/_posts/2025-12-07-what_vendors_fix_and_what_boringops_refuses_to_tolerate.md

 ---
 layout: post
 title: "Your Build System Is a Confession"
-excerpt: "You didn't hire three infrastructure engineers because you needed them.
-You hired them because no one was allowed to say no."
+excerpt: "You have a swipe app.
+Why do you have 300 build targets?"
 tags: [boringops, ci, architecture, governance, complexity]
 classes: wide
 author: Dan Zrobok